Configure Electric Joint Use

 To add utility employees to the appropriate solution groups, complete the following steps:

-Verify that you have privileges to manage member groups before continuing.
+1. Sign in to your ArcGIS organization and verify that you have privileges to manage member groups.

 4. On the Settings tab, edit and update the properties of the group, including access, sharing properties, and group ownership.

-5. Click the Overview tab and click Invite members.
+5. On the Overview tab, click Invite members.

-6. Select the members you want to add and click Add to group.
+6. Check the check box next to the members that you want to add and click Add members to group.

 7. Repeat these steps for each group that you need to add members to.

-The provided groups are intended to be utilized by members with a minimum of the following user types in order to fully use the provided maps and apps:
+To fully use the provided maps and apps, the provided groups are intended to be utilized by members with a minimum of the following user types:

 Group nameDescriptionUser type